phcanalytics/RmarkdownCommenting/README.md

 	* More granular is better. e.g. select a cell awesome, select just the whole table, is still ok.
 * *Nice to have:* Can ‘draw’ on the document.
 * Comments ‘integrated’ - an example is Google’s Colob and Overleaf.
 E.g. move code and analysis to the same place (RStudio Connect)?
 So source and output are inherently linked - this means a comment ‘points’ to a line of the code.
 Or a block of code or text.
 	* Limitation of Colob is python only, and it’s notebooks.
-In most data science settings, notebooks are for exploring - but ‘analyses’ are run as markdown blocks compiled on run (to enforce
+In most data science settings, notebooks are for exploring - but ‘analyses’ are run as markdown blocks compiled on run (to enforce reproducibility)
 	* A non technical user who is ‘reading’  the document via a web-browser (not executing the code) can make a comment.
-	* Code developer can click and jump to where that comes in the source code (overleaf has this implemented for LaTeX)
+	* Code developer can click and jump to where that comes in the source code (Overleaf has this implemented for LaTeX)
 	* Commenters often will not be R users (e.g. physicians, drug development teams)
 	* Comment tied to line of code (e.g. line of code gone, so is comment)
 	* Comment can also be marked as resolved in the browser